danielharrell/SumLect2015/Lost_Idea_LA.md

 idea: at this point, we seem to have to be already free.)

 Look up stuff on Chris Nelson's blog.

-The rest of the announcement, to my mind, only sharpens the paradox rather than resolving it:

->We believe that the unprecedented opportunities for freedom
->in the modern world only heighten the need for life-long
->engagement with the essential questions.
-Individualism, the
->accelerating progress of science and technology, the
->liberation engendered by complex economies---the very
->achievements of the modern age---present philosophical and
->ethical difficulties, both novel and perennial.
-No one can
->address these effectively, in their own lives or as future
->leaders, unless they come to understand them in a more than
->superficial way.

-> At St. John’s College, it has continued to be our
-> conviction that the root questions of life can be taken up
-> by any serious person.
-We have made the Socratic
-> approach---of open, courageous, and philosophically minded
-> inquiry---central to the work of every class.
-We welcome
-> friends (and critics) and educators from near and far to
-> join us for this conference, which we envision as a broad
-> platform to speak about the challenges and opportunities
-> for liberal education today, and to engage in exemplary
-> studies in the liberal arts (interpretive and substantive
-> work on texts and within disciplines).

 , making the college
 seem like an island of lucidity in a sea of What is